Coming in 2016

 A third image also allegedly sourced from Apple manufacturer Catcher Technology featuring the iPhone 7 depicts the same design changes.

-The Catcher schematic features a larger camera hole, with a slightly protruding lens that is less pronounced than the protruding lens in the iPhone 6s.
+The Catcher schematic and blueprint both features a larger camera hole, with a slightly protruding lens that is less pronounced than the protruding lens in the iPhone 6s.
 The Catcher images do not appear to depict a device that is significantly thinner, casting some doubt on rumors suggesting the iPhone 7 could be up to a millimeter thinner than the iPhone 6s and as thin as the 6.1mm iPod touch.

-Japanese magazine MacFan published design drawings of the iPhone 7 Plus, which are in line with rumors that the iPhone 7 and 7 Plus will feature largely the same design as the iPhone 6s and 6s Plus.
+Japanese magazine MacFan published design drawings of the iPhone 7 Plus, which are also in line with rumors that the iPhone 7 and 7 Plus will feature largely the same design as the iPhone 6s and 6s Plus.
 The schematics, which depict the 5.5-inch iPhone, say the iPhone 7 Plus will measure in at 158.22mm x 77.94mm x 7.3mm, identical to the dimensions of the iPhone 6s Plus.

-A set of molds said to be for the iPhone 7 and iPhone 7 Plus include a single-lens camera for the smaller device and a dual-lens camera for the smaller device.
-In line with past rumors, the iPhone 7 mold appears to depict a larger camera, perhaps to accommodate an improved sensor.
+A set of molds said to be for the iPhone 7 and iPhone 7 Plus include a single-lens camera for the smaller device and a dual-lens camera for the larger device.
+The iPhone 7 mold appears to depict a larger camera, perhaps to accommodate an improved sensor.
 Both cameras protrude, a design element rumors have disagreed on.

 The first alleged case for the iPhone 7 surfaced in March, with the overall design appearing to be similar to the iPhone 6s.
 It features the same pill-shaped volume buttons and side-located power buttons, but it has cutouts for two speakers, in line with one rumor suggesting the iPhone 7 will have stereo speakers.

 The two speaker cutouts replace the cutout for a headphone jack, which is said to be eliminated in the iPhone 7 in favor of an all-in-one Lightning port, but later rumors have suggested there will only be a single speaker so the case may be inaccurate.

 Early cases for new devices are often based on schematics obtained from factory workers and other inside sources and can give a solid picture of upcoming iPhone designs, but they are not always accurate.